 We want kids to love Shakespeare because the stories are timeless, the language is brilliant and the sword fights are to DIE for (cue moans).

 Let’s not forget, however, that many of the plays are based on actual historical events.
-March is a perfect … Continue reading
+March … Continue reading

 I was chatting with another mom the other day about telling bedtime stories to kids.
 Her five-year-old son had asked her to tell him a story about knights with swords.
 Before she knew it, she found she was telling him the story of Hamlet.
 She went on to describe the panic she felt when she realized that there was a lot about Hamlet that maybe wasn’t so child-friendly.
 Infidelity?
 Check.
 Insanity?
 Check.
 Fighting, poison, murder?
 Check.
 Check.
 Check.
 So, that raises the question: how appropriate are Shakespeare’s plays for kids, anyway?